Storytelling in Museums Book

 Want to learn more?
 Check out these opportunities to meet the authors and hear about the book:

-• The Department of Museums, Archives, and Rare Books at Kennesaw State University will host a symposium on storytelling and multicultural collections in museums on April 20, 2024.
-Click here to learn more and register!
+- The Department of Museums, Archives, and Rare Books at Kennesaw State University hosted a symposium on storytelling and multicultural collections in museums on April 20, 2024.